JYeoMJ/DevOps/README.md

 |---------|-------------|---------|
 | `kubectl autoscale deployment` | Autoscales a Kubernetes Deployment | `kubectl autoscale deployment myapp --min=2 --max=5 --cpu-percent=80` |
 | `kubectl get hpa` | List all horizontal pod autoscalers | `kubectl get hpa` |

+## The Kubernetes Ecosystem: OpenShift, Istio, etc

+### OpenShift
+- OpenShift® is an enterprise-ready Kubernetes container platform built for open hybrid cloud.
+- OpenShift is easier to use, integrates with Jenkins, and has more services and features.

+### Custom Resources and Operators
+- Custom resource definitions (CRDs) extend the Kubernetes API.
+- CRDs paired with custom controllers create new, declarative APIs in Kubernetes.
+- Operators use CRDs and custom controllers to automate cluster tasks.

+### OpenShift-specific Concepts
+- A build is a process that transforms inputs into an object.
+- An ImageStream is an abstraction for referencing container images in OpenShift.

+### Service Mesh and Istio
+- A service mesh provides traffic management to control the flow of traffic between services, security to encrypt traffic between services, and observability of service behavior to troubleshoot and optimize applications.
+- Istio is a service mesh that supports four concepts of connection, security, enforcement, and observability.
+It is commonly used with Microservices applications.
+- Istio provides service communication metrics for basic service monitoring needs: latency, traffic, errors, and saturation.

 ## OpenShift CLI